michalmonday/CheriBSD-on-minimal-hardware/README.md

 The ZC706 branch has a modified [devicetree.dts](https://github.com/michalmonday/BESSPIN-GFE/blob/ZC706/bootrom/devicetree.dts), which has removed Ethernet, DMA, and introduced 2nd UART.
 Additionally, it sets 50MHz clock and disables PCI in the [Makefile](https://github.com/michalmonday/BESSPIN-GFE/blob/ZC706/bootrom/Makefile)

+# Additional notes
+VCU118 board setup involves running the [vcu118-run.py](https://github.com/michalmonday/cheribuild/blob/master/vcu118-run.py) script.
+Setup steps from this guide are mimicking actions of that script.
+Possibly, it would be better to modify that script, provide `--board` argument and use it instead of manually invoking Vivado, OpenOCD, GDB and serial terminals.